 Freedom Kitchens has been working with The Sebastian Foundation since 2014.
-Founded by singer Guy Sebastian and his TV presenter wife Jules, the charity aims to replace a sense of family where it might be missing through under-privilege, serious illness or domestic violence.
+Founded by singer Guy Sebastian and his TV presenter wife Jules, the charity replaces some of the benefit of family where it might be missing through under-privilege, serious illness or domestic violence.

-Together, Freedom Kitchens and The Sebastian Foundation have collaborated on the following projects…
+Together, Freedom Kitchens and The Sebastian Foundation have collaborated on several renovation projects, including: The Country Women’s Association, Manly Women’s Shelter, and The Girl’s Refuge.

-The Girls Refuge
+The Girls’ Refuge

-Sydney’s only crisis refuge for young girls, The Girls Refuge, is looking brighter than ever after the completion of major renovations in 2016 by the Sebastian Foundation and partners.
+Sydney’s only crisis refuge for young girls, The Girls’ Refuge, is looking brighter than ever after the completion of major renovations in 2016 by the Sebastian Foundation and partners.